JOBS LIST - the long list

 These are in Reverse Chronological Order, in so far as that is possible.
 Some jobs and periods of self-employment overlap.
 Some change their nature between part time, full time and contract.
-I also don't know whether the older entries all exist anymore.
+I also don't know whether some entities exist anymore.
 Some, I know, went out of business or changed hands or names.
-Others certainly must have changed personnel.
-The information is the best I have at this writing.
+Others certainly changed personnel.

 5921 Rockhill Road

 This takes us back to the KCDance.Com website and to my dance coverage and online calendar for dance events.
 I also run ongoing work with various jobs as they occur to either to videography or photography, almost all in dance, through KC Dance Information.

 My main site for dance information community resource: http://www.kcdance.com

 This includes the numerous activities for companies and events I shoot.
 Notable are those I’ve spent so very much time working for, on a regular basis, across the years, Wylliams-Henry Contemporary Dance Company, UMKC Dance Division, UMKC Conservatory, City in Motion, Traditional Music Society, Soundz of Africa, Camelot Ballroom, Kansas City Ballet, Culture Through Ballroom Dance, JCCC Performing Arts, American Youth Ballet, Dance On (interview show), Kansas City Friends of Alvin Ailey and the Ailey visiting companies and Dancerz Unlimited.